tiacsys/bridle/doc/bridle/gs_installing.rst

-The first two steps, :ref:`gs_installing_tools` and :ref:`gs_installing_toolchain`, are similar to the installation steps in Zephyr's :ref:`zephyr:getting_started`.
+The first two steps, :ref:`gs_installing_tools` and :ref:`gs_installing_toolchain`, are similar to the installation steps in Zephyr's :zephyr:ref:`getting_started`.
 If you already have your system set up to work with the Zephyr OS, you can skip these steps.

 See :ref:`gs_installing_os` for information on the supported operating systems